Elad Hasin

-Elad Hasin (אלעד חסין; born 20 May 1980) is an Israeli basketball head coach.
-He is currently the head coach of Hapoel Haifa of the Israeli Premier League.
+Elad Hasin (אלעד חסין; born 20 May 1980) is an Israeli professional basketball coach, currently serving as the head coach for Maccabi Ramat Gan of the Israeli Basketball Premier League.

 Coaching career

 In 2003, Hasin served as an assistant scout under coach John Calipari at the University of Memphis.

 In 2005, Hasin served as assistant coach for Maccabi Tel Aviv under Pini Gershon in the 2005–06 season and also spent the 2006–07 campaign as an assistant to Gershon, this time at Greek powerhouse Olympiacos.

 On 21 May 2010, Hasin was named Maccabi Haifa head coach, replacing Avi Ashkenazi.
 On 30 December 2010, Hasin parted ways with Maccabi Haifa.

 On 18 March 2013, Hasin was named Hapoel Holon head coach, replacing Lior Lubin.

 On 31 October 2014, Hasin was named Israeli League Coach of the Month for games played in October.
 Hasin led Holon to the 2015 Israeli League Playoffs as the third seed, but they Eventually lost to Maccabi Rishon LeZion in the Quarterfinals.

 On 26 November 2015, Hasin parted ways with Holon after four consecutive losses.

 On 10 December 2016, Hasin was named Maccabi Kiryat Gat new head coach.

 On 22 February 2019, Hasin joined Hapoel Haifa of the Israeli National League for the rest of the season, replacing Offer Rahimi.